 The topics list within your content calendar will always be growing and it’s healthy to have a good backlog of topics.
 Dedicate time at least once a month to adding additional topics for general pieces as well as thematic content series.
 It’ll help prevent missing deadlines because you don’t know what to create.
 Instead, you’ll be able to pick from the backlog and assign a due date.

 Go further than just creating a backlog of topics.
 Consider fleshing out the topic a bit by adding an angle or describing the focus of the article.
 This will help your content retain consistent quality and POV.
 Write a paragraph or two about the main idea the piece should communicate or a basic outline.

 - Publishing frequency

-One of the main reasons organizations create content calendars is to establish and stick to a regular publishing cadence.
+One of the main reasons organizations creates content calendars is to establish and stick to a regular publishing cadence.
 Since everything is planned out, it’s easier to create pieces well in advance.
 For each of the types of content outlined in the previous section, you want to decide how often you’ll produce it.
 Once decided, arrange the topics by order of preference.
 If you’re using a calendar to arrange your content calendar then you can assign a due date to it now.

 - Content format

 Each content format has its own pros and cons.
-For example, the written content is easier to create but it’s not as engaging as video content.
+For example, written content is easier to create but it’s not as engaging as video content.
 Video content is more difficult but it’s easier to hold the attention of your audience once you get the hang of it.
-Audio content has less competition than video and written content but it also requires a different skillset to create.
+Audio content has less competition than video and written content but it also requires a different skill set to create.